Topological Interactions of Non-Abelian Vortices with Quasi-Particles in High Density QCD: Introduction

-By examining the topology of order parameter space $G/H \simeq U(3)$ it was firstly shown in \cite{Balachandran:2005ev} that topologically stable vortices can exist as a consequence of the symmetry breaking in the CFL phase.
-The topologically stable vortices with the lowest winding number in the CFL phase are non-Abelian semi-superfluid vortices, which are called ``non-Abelian'' in the sense that the remaining symmetry $H$ is a non-Abelian group.\footnote{ $U(1)_{\rm B}$ superfluid vortices found in \cite{Forbes:2001gj,Iida:2002ev} have winding number one while non-Abelian semi-superfluid vortices have winding number 1/3, and consequently the former decay into three of the latter.
-Color magnetic flux tubes discussed in \cite{Iida:2002ev,Iida:2004if} have triple amount of fluxes of non-Abelian semi-superfluid vortices, and are topologically and dynamically unstable. } Just as a vortex in a conventional type II superconductor carries a magnetic flux, a non-Abelian vortex in the CFL phase carries a {\it color} magnetic flux.
-At the same time, it behaves as a superfluid vortex as a result of superfluid properties of the color superconductor.
+By examining the topology of order parameter space $G/H \simeq \U(3)$ it was shown for the first time in Ref.~\cite{Balachandran:2005ev} that topologically stable vortices exist as a consequence of the symmetry breaking in the CFL phase.
+The topologically stable vortices with the lowest winding number in the CFL phase are non-Abelian semisuperfluid vortices.
+They are called ``non-Abelian'' in the sense that the remaining symmetry $H$ is a non-Abelian group \footnote{ $\U(1)_{\B}$ superfluid vortices found in \cite{Forbes:2001gj,Iida:2002ev} have winding number one while non-Abelian semisuperfluid vortices have winding number 1/3, and consequently the former decay into three of the latter.
+Color magnetic flux tubes discussed in \cite{Iida:2002ev,Iida:2004if} have triple amount of fluxes of non-Abelian semisuperfluid vortices, and are topologically and dynamically unstable. }.
+Just as a vortex in a conventional type II superconductor carries a magnetic flux, a non-Abelian vortex in the CFL phase carries a {\it color} magnetic flux.
+At the same time, this object behaves as a superfluid vortex as a result of superfluid properties of the color superconductor.
 Therefore, when a color superconductor rotates faster than some critical velocity, these vortices are created along the axis of the rotation.
 When the rotation speed is further increased, the created multiple vortices should form a lattice of vortices as in ultra cold atomic superfluids.
 As a result, if the density in the core of a neutron star is sufficiently high for the color superconducting matter to exist, a vortex lattice should appear and it should yield some physical consequences which can give a signal.
 The superfluid turbulence may also occur if there is some mechanism which leads to an instability of ordered structure like the Donnelly-Glaberson instability \cite{Glaberson:1974zz} in atomic superfluids.